 1. Create a regular daily routine.

 If your baby goes to bed at 8 PM on one day, goes to sleep at 11 PM on another day, and sleeps at different times, it will be difficult for them to develop a sleeping pattern.
 To develop a routine, first you need to record and observe your baby’s schedule.
 Record their daily routines and details such as the time of waking up in the morning, the first feeding time, feeding duration, nap time, sleeping place, and their overall apparent physical condition.
-Observing your baby's daily routine for several days gives you an objective view of your baby's life, allowing you to effectively correct bad habits.
+Observing your baby's daily routine for several days gives you an objective view of your baby's life, allowing you to effectively correct bad habits and do effective baby sleep training.
 Occasionally there will be exceptions, but you will be able to see a tendency for your child to fall asleep at roughly the same time and what makes them fall asleep.

 2. Order your baby's eating, playing, and sleeping schedule.